This market has settled: RESOLVED

 Will there be no change in Fed interest rates after the June 2026 meeting?

-The market is pricing in an 86.5% probability that the Federal Reserve will hold rates steady following its June 2026 meeting, reflecting trader expectations that monetary policy will have reached equilibrium by mid-2026 after the current easing cycle concludes.
+The market shows near-certainty that the Federal Reserve will maintain rates unchanged after its June 17-18, 2026 FOMC meeting, reflecting trader expectations that monetary policy will have long stabilized by mid-2026 following the current easing cycle.

 Current Odds